Mechanoreceptor: Lamellar corpuscles

-Lamellar corpuscles, or Pacinian corpuscles or Vater-Pacini corpuscle, are deformation or pressure receptors located in the skin and also in various internal organs.
+Lamellar corpuscles, or Pacinian corpuscles or Vater–Pacini corpuscles, are deformation, or pressure, receptors located in the skin and also in various internal organs.
 Each is connected to a sensory neuron.
 Because of its relatively large size, a single lamellar corpuscle can be isolated and its properties studied.
 Mechanical pressure of varying strength and frequency can be applied to the corpuscle by stylus, and the resulting electrical activity detected by electrodes attached to the preparation.

 Deforming the corpuscle creates a generator potential in the sensory neuron arising within it.
 This is a graded response: the greater the deformation, the greater the generator potential.
 If the generator potential reaches threshold, a volley of action potentials (nerve impulses) are triggered at the first node of Ranvier of the sensory neuron.

 Once threshold is reached, the magnitude of the stimulus is encoded in the frequency of impulses generated in the neuron.
 So the more massive or rapid the deformation of a single corpuscle, the higher the frequency of nerve impulses generated in its neuron.

 The optimal sensitivity of a lamellar corpuscle is 250 Hz, the frequency range generated upon finger tips by textures made of features smaller than 200 micrometres.